Away from the terrestrial murmur turned

 On a subtle interspace which rings our life

-Unlocked were the inner spirit’
+Unlocked were the inner spirit’s trance-closed doors:

 The inaudible strain in Nature could be caught;